halflearned/FHHPS/README.md

 ```bash
 python fhhps.py -f fake_data_1.csv
 ```
 The application will run the estimation algorithm, bootstrap 100 times, and produce the figures as tables below.
-Total running time should be around 10 minutes.
+Also, a comma-separated file contained the bootstrapped values for all variables will be produced.
+For the `fake_data_1.csv` file, total running time should be around 10 minutes.

 <image src="figs/bootstrap_shocks_150945930898.png" style="float: center; width: 80%; margin-left: 10%;">